koendv/vacuum-pump-controller/README.md

 *pressure* is the pressure from the four sensors, in hPa.
 If a sensor is not plugged in, the pressure is 0.

-Lastly, *sensors* is the sensor state.
+*sensors* is the sensor state.
 If a sensor says ``?``, check the cable, check the sensor is plugged in right, or try power cycling.

 #### s - Setpoint